-Help Us Bring Hope and Safety to Families Living in their Vehicles
+Help Us Bring Hope and Safety to Those Sleeping in their Vehicles

 The Solution is SafePark

-- An intake is completed and a background check is completed for everyone in the family over 18 years of age.
+- SafePark staff completes an intake and a background check is completed for everyone in the family over 18 years of age.

-- A volunteer is present at the first arrival to provide a parking permit.
+- A church volunteer is present at the first arrival to provide a parking permit.

 We ask that there are at least pairs of volunteers at any given time.
 Some times this will not be possible due to schedule conflicts or the like.

 Churches who have preschools can feel comfortable with program as guests arrive after the school ends and they leave the property before school starts.
 If they choose be on the property during the day, the church simply calls our phone number and we will come and speak with the guest.
-This is a violation of the Code of Conduct, therefore they will be at risk of losing their program privileges.
+This is a violation of the Guest Agreement, therefore they will be at risk of losing their program privileges.

-Any partner of the program is not obligated in any way.
-There are costs associated with the program, however.
-Costs such as a full-time case worker, a half-time volunteer coordination, portable toilets, gas cards, administrative costs, etc. We will not turn anyone away if they want to help and cannot help cover the expenses.
+There are costs associated with the program.
+Costs such as portable toilets, gas cards, administrative costs, etc. We will not turn anyone away if they want to help and cannot help cover the expenses.
 We do welcome financial partnership as well.